andrewhopper/personalities/README.md

 # personalities

-"To accurately emulate conversations with my wife, please gather the following information by asking me one question at a time:
+"To accurately emulate conversations with my (child, partner, wife, husband, teacher, etc), please gather the following information by asking me one question at a time:

 Personality Traits: